 In opening out office spaces and flattening the company hierarchy, tearing down the physical and psychological barriers to workplace happiness and productivity has dominated global office culture throughout the 21st century.
 And that’s when there is an office.
 Studies show that upward of 85% of millennials prefer to work remote, from home or from any number of hip city centre spaces that dish out free craft beer, early morning yoga sessions or regular networking events.

-Creating environments that are ecologically and socially conscious, upping the canteen game, encouraging travel and focussing upon experience over materiality.
+Creating environments that are ecologically and socially conscious, upping the canteen game, encouraging travel, continually adapting their job satisfaction survey question list, and focussing upon experience over materiality.
 So much of life is spent working, that harnessing community spirit and redefining attitudes is a crucial factor in improving harmony, satisfaction, mental health.
 Gordon Gekkos are a footnote in history.
+Wall Streeters are now as likely to turn to a platform like BetterHelp than seek solace at the bottom of a bottle.
+Minds are more open.
 The work/life balance is now a work/life blur.
 And both employers and those managing coworking spaces are forever searching new methods to heighten the worker experience.
 Which can be music to the ears of employees.
 Literally.

 Whether you’re belting out My Heart Will Go On on the karaoke or doing Jagger lips in the shower, singing has been scientifically proven to make you happy.
 Levels of oxytocin are raised, endorphins are released, new neural pathways are forged and brain meta-plasticity is improved.
 Singing changes your brain, and it can result in higher states of pleasure and bliss.
 Doing it en masse, though, multiplies these effects.
 That’s right: schedule a meeting with your boss on Monday morning and demand they form a choir.